QuantEcon/lecture-source-py/source/rst/likelihood_ratio_process.rst

 A nonnegative random variable :math:`W` has one of two probability density functions, either :math:`f` or :math:`g`.

-Before the beginning of time, nature once and all decides whether she will draw a sequence of i.i.d. draws from either :math:`f` or :math:`g`.
+Before the beginning of time, nature once and for all decides whether she will draw a sequence of IID draws from either :math:`f` or :math:`g`.

 We will sometimes let :math:`q` be the density that nature chose once and for all, so that :math:`q` is either :math:`f` or :math:`g`, permanently.

-Nature knows which density it permanently draws from, but we the observers don't know.
+Nature knows which density it permanently draws from, but we the observers do not.

 We do know both :math:`f` and :math:`g` but we don’t know which density nature chose.